guenchi/json/README.md

 ***Easy and Powerful functions***

-a LIST in here, may declare a STRUCT made be list or vector or these infinite multi-level nesting.
+a LIST in here, may declare a STRUCT may be a list or a vector or these infinite multi-level nesting.

 parse rules: